five-over-four/gameoflife/README.md

 ## Features
 * The colours are (reasonably) fully customisable!
 * The built-in GIF mode will allow you to share your patterns with others easily!
+* You can use custom textures for the dots by placing a (square-shaped) alive.png and dead.png in the main directory.
 * The window is resizable at any time.
 * You can draw by holding down the mouse button while paused.
 * The dot size, style, and speed of animation are completely controllable.